Benefits Overview for New UA Employees

 30-day Deadline

-Please keep in mind you have required action items that must be completed in your first 30 days of employment.
+Please keep in mind, new employees have required action items that must be completed in their first 30 days of employment.

 Benefits Open House

-Drop in and ask your questions every Wednesday from 10-11 am Alaska.
-The link to this Zoom is provided in your welcome email from the benefits team.
+Drop in and ask questions every Wednesday from 10-11 am Alaska.
+The link to this Zoom is provided in the welcome email from the benefits team.

 Contact the Benefits Team